 - Scripts for Microsoft Windows VMs are uploaded to \\<vmname>\admin$ over the network.
 Scripts are executed from the C:\Windows directory.

-- Scripts for Linux VMs are uploaded over SSH.
+- Scripts for Linux VMs are uploaded over SSH or VIX, if the SSH connection fails.
 Scripts are executed from the /home/<username> directory of a user that you have specified in Guest OS credentials.

 The script is considered to be executed successfully if "0" is returned.